Latvia in the Eurovision Song Contest 2023: Supernova 2023

+Supernova 2023 was the eighth edition of the national final format used to select Latvia's entry for the Eurovision Song Contest.
+The competition commenced on 4 February 2023 with a semi-final and concluded with a final on 11 February 2023.
+The two shows in the competition took place at the LTV Studio 6 in Riga, hosted by Ketija Šēnberga and Lauris Reiniks and broadcast on LTV1 as well as online via the streaming platform Replay.lv and the official Supernova website supernova.lsm.lv.
+The national final was also broadcast on LTV7 with sign language translation as well as online at lsm.lv.

 Format

 The format of the competition consisted of two shows: a semi-final and a final.
 The semi-final, which was held on 4 February 2023, featured 15 competing entries from which the top ten entries advanced to the final.
 The final, held on 12 February 2023, selected the Latvian entry for Liverpool from the remaining entries.
 Results during the semi-final and final shows were determined by the 50/50 combination of votes from a jury panel and a public vote, with both the jury and public vote assigning points from 1–8, 10, and 12 based on the number of competing songs in the respective show.
 Viewers were able to vote via telephone or via SMS.

+The jury voted in each show and selected entries to advance in the competition.
+The panel consisted of: